Mugamoodi

 Principal photography began in December 2011 and took place in India, Switzerland, and other parts of Europe.
 The post-production involved the application of VFX.
 The music was composed by Krishna Kumar, while cinematography and editing were handled by Sathyan Sooryan and Gaugin.

 Mugamoodi was released worldwide on 31 August 2012 to mixed to positive reviews from critics with praise for its cast performances, VFX, action sequences, direction and music, but criticised its script.
-The film was a commercial success.

 Plot

-Anand alias Bruce Lee, a college graduate, lives in Chennai and studies martial arts with a group of similarly jobless friends as he hates the idea of 9-5 jobs.
-Anand, in an attempt to recruit new students to pay tuition fees and save their school, gets involved in a brawl and falls for Shakthi, the daughter of DCP Gaurav.
-In the city, a series of burglaries are happening across the city, which has left dozens dead and countless amounts of money stolen.
-The police believe that a new robbery is about to take place.
-Anand's grandfather advises him to make Shakthi see him as a hero.
+Anand, alias Bruce Lee, is a college graduate living in Chennai.
+He studies martial arts with a group of unemployed friends, rejecting the idea of 9 to 5 jobs.
+While trying to recruit students to raise tuition fees and save their school, he becomes involved in a brawl and falls for Shakthi, the daughter of DCP Gaurav.
+Meanwhile, a series of robberies across the city leaves dozens dead and large sums of money stolen.
+Believing another robbery is imminent, the police begin an investigation.
+Lee's grandfather advises him to make Shakthi see him as a hero.

-Anand wears a borrowed superhero costume and introduces himself as Mugamoodi to Shakthi, where he tries to impress the children with his skills but accidentally ends up in the middle of a police chase.
-Anand helps the cops capture one of the bandits, but the gang shoots the captured member when they are transferring him.
-The news which Mugamoodi captured one of the suspects, which police could not catch them in months, spreads across the city and Shakthi begins to like Mugamoodi.
-Gaurav finds a match between a fingerprint from the crime scene and one from police records.

-Anand decides to visit Shakthi again unmasked to reveal his identity and confess his love to her.
-While arriving to meet Shakthi, Anand encounters a gang member, who shoots Gaurav.
-Anand tries to seize him, but the gunman escapes after the gun is seized by Anand and the family believe Anand shot Gaurav.
-Anand is being chased by the police and is on the run.
-The gang kills Anand's friend Viji, who went with him to visit Shakthi.
-Anand is again seen by police alone with Viji's dead body and is naturally thought responsible for the killing.
-Anand's grandfather and brother create a superhero costume.